-1. Legal framework

-- 1.1.
-This policy has due regard to legislation, including, but not limited to, the following:

-- Education and Inspections Act 2006

-- Equality Act 2010

-- Children Act 1989

-- Protection from Harassment Act 1997

-- Malicious Communications Act 1988

-- Public Order Act 1986

-- Communications Act 2003

-- Human Rights Act 1998

-- Crime and Disorder Act 1998

-- Education Act 2011

-- 1.2.
-This policy has been written in accordance with DfE advice, including, but not limited to:

-- DfE 'Preventing and tackling bullying' (2017)

-- 1.3.
-This policy will be implemented in conjunction with the school's:

-- Behavioural Policy

-- Cyber Bullying Policy

-- E-safety Policy

-- Transgender Policy

-2. Definition

-- 2.1.
-For the purpose of this policy, bullying is defined as persistent behaviour by an individual or group with the intention of verbally, physically, or emotionally harming another person or group. - 2.2.
-Bullying is generally characterised by: - Repetition: Incidents are not one-offs; they are frequent and happen over a period of time. - Intent: The perpetrator(s) means to cause verbal, physical or emotional harm; it is not accidental. - Targeting: Bullying is generally targeted at a specific individual or group. - Power imbalance: Whether real or perceived, bullying is generally based on unequal power relations.
+1. Legal Framework 1.1.
+This policy has due regard to legislation, including, but not limited to, the following: Education and Inspections Act 2006 Equality Act 2010 Children Act 1989 Protection from Harassment Act 1997 Malicious Communications Act 1988 Public Order Act 1986 Communications Act 2003 Human Rights Act 1998 Crime and Disorder Act 1998 Education Act 2011 1.2.
+This policy be to: nas been written in accordance with DfE advice, including, but not limited DfE 'Preventing and tackling bullying' (2017) 1.3.
+This policy will be implemented in conjunction with the school's: Behavioural Policy Cyber Bullying Policy E-safety Policy Transgender Policy 2.
+Definition individual o rpose of this policy, bullying is defined as persistent behaviour by an or group with the intention of verbally, physically, or emotionally harming son or group.
+2.2.
+Bullying is § generally characterised by: Repetition: Incidents are not one-offs; they are frequent and happen over a period of time.

-- 2.3.
+2.3.
 Vulnerable pupils are more likely to be the target of bullying due to the attitudes and behaviours some young people have towards those who are different from themselves.
 Vulnerable pupils may include, but are not limited to:

-- Pupils with special educational needs and disabilities.

-- Pupils who are adopted.

-- Pupils suffering from a health problem.

-- Pupils with caring responsibilities.